matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 zkPorter is an extension of the zkSync protocol, which is just like zkRollup is secured by the validity proofs, but unlike zkRollup it uses a separate decentralized network of guardians to secure data availability.
 Without the need to publish data on Ethereum, zkPorter will provide transaction fees of a few cents for its users, while maintaining security guarantees much stronger than sidechains.

-The key point is that zkRollup part and the zkPorter parts of zkSync will be composable, e.g. smart contracts from one shard will be able to call smart contracts in the other one.
+The key point is that the zkRollup shard and the zkPorter shard of zkSync will be composable, e.g. smart contracts from one shard will be able to call smart contracts in the other one.